 What’s the difference between a box jump workout and a walk in the park?
 About 800 calories for every hour you exercise.
 Box jumps are super tough, no way around it.
-But they’re one of the big calf-building best leg workouts at the gym that anyone can do.
+But they’re one of the calf-building best leg workouts at the gym that anyone can do.
 Take them on with regularity and expect strong, sculpted legs, a cardio boost, improved balance and coordination, and fat that seems to disappear overnight.

 The intensity of the workout (and stress on your bones) means you probably shouldn’t do it more than twice a week.
 Mix it up with a healthy dose of traditional cardio and strength training to make sure you’re working your whole body.

-If you’re new to box jumps, start by using a low platform—a foot to 18 inches off the ground.
+If you’re new to box jumps, start by using a low platform — a foot to 18 inches off the ground.
 Add height as you become more comfortable with the moves, always choosing form first (you’ll burn more calories if you do these moves correctly at a lower height as opposed to faking it at a higher one).
 And no, you don’t technically need an official box-jump box to perform box jumps.
 If you’re not at the gym (or your gym doesn’t have them), any stable stool or upside-down wooden box will suffice.

 To properly perform a basic box jump, stand facing the box, feet should-width apart.
 Bend your knees and swing arms behind you, keeping your back straight.
 In one explosive motion, swing your arms forward and push off the ground, tucking your knees slightly as you spring up onto the box.
 Straighten your legs once you land, then step back down to go again.

 Got it?
-Good, then you’re ready for the ultimate box-jump workout.
+Good.
+Then you’re ready for the ultimate box-jump workout.
 The circuit here will take you about 20 minutes.
 If you’re feeling extra ambitious, add a set, or do the whole thing twice.

-Leg Day Workout Warmup: Step Ups
+Box Jump Workout Warmup: Step Ups

 Stand facing the box.
 Step up with your right foot, followed by your left, then down with right foot, then left.
 Do 10 reps, then reverse legs (up with left, down with left).